Altinity/clickhouse-regression/ssl_keeper/Readme_ssl_fips.md

 </config>
 ```

-With these instructions, you should be able to properly configure ClickHouse and ClickHouse Client with the SSL_FIPS settings.
+With these instructions, you should be able to properly configure ClickHouse and ClickHouse Client with the
+SSL_FIPS settings.

 ## Verification of FIPS-Compatible Altinity Stable Operation

 ### Verify SSL ports connection

+To verify the SSL connection on ports you can run these openssl commands:

 ```bash
 $ openssl s_client -connect clickhouse1:9440